fluentrobotics/ros-devcontainer/README.md

 The Open Source Robotics Foundation builds, maintains, and publishes Docker images for ROS.
 These images may already be sufficient for your use case.
-This goal of repository is to build upon the `osrf/ros:noetic-desktop-full` image to:
+This goal of repository is to build upon the `osrf/ros:*-desktop-full` images to:

 - Install various commonly-used command-line development tools and utilities.
 - Enable GUI applications within the Docker container.